MarcusGrodem/KwaXolo-Impact/design/SPARRING.md

 > Things we need answered before we can close certain design decisions.

 - What is the actual baseline of teacher readiness across the 9 schools — digital skill level, motivation, capacity to adopt new tools?
+- What is the actual isiZulu literacy level among students — can they read isiZulu text, or is literacy the deeper problem before language?
+- Is there any existing digital infrastructure at the schools (LAN, local server, UPS/battery backup)?
+- Who owns the PCs — KwaXolo, the schools, or government?
+This affects what software can be installed.
+- Has KwaXolo attempted any digital literacy intervention before, and what happened?
+- Are teachers paid by the school or government — and do they have any incentive structure tied to student outcomes?

 ---